rkoron007/JobQueue-HTMLFetcher/README.md

 - `npm run dev` => uses webpack to bundle all files and transpile ES6
 - `npm start` => starts the node server for development

-- In your browser navigate to http://localhost:3001/
+- In your browser navigate to http://localhost:3001/ and have fun!

+### How To Use:
+Enter a valid url (don't forget the "www") and then that url will be stored in the job queue and you will be given a job queue id number.
+The HTML of the website you submitted will be collected once it reaches the top of the queue.
+To retrieve the HTML or check on your job status you can enter the job id you were given.